section-engineering-education/engineering-education/content/articles/java-timer-tasks/index.md

 ### Conclusion

-This tutorial has taken the you through the concept of Timer Tasks in Java, and therefore, the you should be able to get a better understanding of Timer Tasks and create your timer that alerts or displays a given message when time is up.
+This tutorial has taken you through the concept of Timer Tasks in Java, and therefore, you should be able to get a better understanding of Timer Tasks and create your timer that alerts or displays a given message when time is up.